bujakkristijan/food-ordering-app/README.md

 - Create, delete (logically) and update meal types in the database (including uploading images)
 - Create, delete (logically) and update meals (including uploading images)
 - Logically delete users (change their isDeleted status, their data remains in the database)
+- View active final orders
+- Delete final orders and all their ordered items from the database
 - View the order history
 - Create, delete, and update employee data (users with the *EMPLOYEE* role)